ayush-lakde/delta-demo/README.md

 # delta-demo
-new file to understand how github works
+new file to understand how github works.